CS: Computer Science and Information Technology

 Photogrammetry - scale, flying height; Remote sensing - basics, platform and sensors, visual image interpretation; Basics of Geographical information system (GIS) and Geographical Positioning system (GPS).

-AG: Agricultural Engineering
+AE: Agricultural Engineering

 Section 1: Engineering Mathematics

 Linear Algebra: Matrices and determinants, systems of linear equations, Eigen values and eigen vectors.